 Vindictive retaliation to negative reviews

 It appears Bandai/Namco is a publisher that will take flagrant action against negative reviews of their products & I have quite the story to tell about it.
 The problem started after I started streaming Dragon Ball XenoVerse to YouTube.
 Before that however, I was having a lot of problem with griefering in the game, which lead to writing this review.
-That review was linked to this thread on their forums (a plea to get the developers to do something to mitigate the abuse of the game), which was created shortly after the review was published.
+That review was linked to this thread on their forums (a plea to get the developers to do something to mitigate the abuse of the game; this link was later replaced with the PDF backup after Bandai/Namco closed their public forums), which was created shortly after the review was published.
 I later decided to start recording particularly bad spamming incidents, had them uploaded to YouTube, which got linked over not only to the review, but also that thread on their forums.
 Using the videos that were linked over, Bandai/Namco started targeting my YouTube channel with copyright infringement complaints on gameplay streams, which is pretty well the same thing that happened with Wild Game Studios (Day One: Garry's Incident) & Digital Homicide Studios (The Slaughtering Grounds) when reviewed by well known YouTube game reviewers such as TotalBiscuit (a.k.a.
 The Cynical Brit) & Jim Sterling.

 The first attack from Bandai/Namco happened on July 11, 2016, where it didn't become a problem until somebody entered the stream chat to tell me that Dragon Ball XenoVerse 2, was coming out & I made a statement via voice over the video that I wasn't in any hurry to get the game if they weren't going to do anything about the griefing problems in the first game; the stream was prematurely ended before that discussion was even completed, with a YouTube ToS Violation in response to it (later reversed after an appeal was filed), so it's expect that individual that was trying to build hype on the sequel was an employee of Bandai/Namco & they didn't like my response, so they quickly filed a copyright complaint against the stream.